 In addition, mice tend to urinate and defecate wherever they go.
 It can contaminate your food and other surfaces in your home and create unpleasant odours.

-Mice can also be a nuisance if they enter your pantry or food storage areas.
+Mice can also be a problem if they enter your pantry or food storage areas.
 They tend to nibble on food, which can lead to waste and contamination.
 Therefore, keeping them out of these areas is important to prevent them from getting into your food.

 Increased Pest Control Costs